MENSA: A Multi-Event Network for Survival Analysis with Trajectory-based Likelihood Estimation: Experimental details

-\textbf{SEER:} Surveillance, Epidemiology, and End Results (SEER) Program dataset~\citep{ries_cancer_2003} is a comprehensive collection of clinical data in the United States.
-This dataset, which encompasses about 49\% of the U.S. population, includes vital information on patient diagnoses, time until an event occurs, and other relevant details sourced from various registries.
-We use the raw feature "COD to site recode" to extract the event indicator.
-In particular, we focus on two types of events: breast cancer and heart disease.
-Then, we apply some special value processing for some features, based on the guideline provided by~\citet{wang_survtrace_2022}.
+\textbf{SEER:} The U.S. Surveillance, Epidemiology, and End Results (SEER) dataset~\citep{ries_cancer_2003} is a comprehensive collection of cancer patient data from approximately 49\% of the U.S. population.
+It provides information about survival times for cancer patients post-diagnosis.
+For the single-event case, we consider the outcome of death due to breast cancer, and for the competing-risks case, we consider the outcomes of death due to breast cancer and death due to heart failure, and consider other outcomes as censored.
+Concerning preprocessing, we select a cohort of 19,246 newly-diagnosed patients (first year of disease) with 17 features, which include demographics and tumor characteristics.
+We use the raw feature "COD to site recode" to extract the event indicator and apply some special value processing for some of the features, based on the guideline provided by~\citet{wang_survtrace_2022}.
 For categorical features, missing values are imputed using the mode, followed by one-hot encoding.
 The data is then standardized to ensure consistency in our analyses.
 The SEER cohort is available for download at \url{www.seer.cancer.gov}.

-\textbf{MIMIC-IV:} We utilized the MIMIC-IV v2.2 dataset~\citep{johnson_mimic_2023}, which includes data on 299,712 patients and 431,231 admissions.
-Preprocessing was conducted using the MIMIC-IV Pipeline method~\citep{gupta2022extensive}, through which we extracted 1,672 static features from the dataset.
-To focus our analysis, we filtered the dataset to include only 26,236 patients aged 60 and 65 years.
-For feature refinement, we applied the Unicox feature selection method~\citep{qi2022personalized, simon2003design}.
+\textbf{MIMIC-IV:} The Medical Information Mart for Intensive Care (MIMIC-IV) dataset by \citet{johnson_mimic_2023} comprises electronic health records from patients admitted to intensive care units at the Beth Israel Deaconess Medical Center in the U.S., covering the years from 2008 to 2019.
+For the single-event case, we consider death since hospital admission and for the multi-event case, we consider the outcomes of acute respiratory failure (ARF), shock and death.
+Concerning preprocessing, we use the method described by~\citet{gupta2022extensive} to extract 1,672 static features from the dataset, for 26,236 patients whose ages are between 60 and 65 years.
+To refine our feature set, we apply the unicox feature selection method~\citep{qi2022personalized, simon2003design}, reducing the number of features to the 100 that appear to be the most relevant.
 In the training set, we assessed the statistical significance of each feature by calculating the p-values using lifelines's~\citep{Davidson-Pilon2019} CoxPHFitter summary.
 The top 100 features with the smallest p-values were selected.
-The event of interest in our study is mortality after hospital admission.
 The final set of features is included in the source code.
 The MIMIC-IV v2.2 is available for download at \url{https://physionet.org/content/mimiciv/2.2/}.